THE FOUNDING OF ALBURQUERQUE

 …Your Excellency, since it is evident from the autos, that he has been successful in the government, (his action) can be permitted and orders can be given so that he may be helped with the ornaments and other things of which the royal law grants once to the new towns.

 A Junta appointed by the Viceroy considered Dr. Espinosa’s recommendations.
-The committee reviewed all of Governor Cuervo’s reports of April 1706 along with Fray Juan Alvarez’ letters, and correspondence from the Cabildo of Santa Fe.
+The committee reviewed all of Governor Cuervo’s reports of April 1706 along with Fray Juan Alvarez’s letters, and correspondence from the Cabildo of Santa Fe.
 The Junta made decisions about Cuervo’s founding of the new Villa de San Francisco Xavier de Alburquerque.
 It was unanimously agreed that the equipment requested for the Albuquerque church be appropriated in accordance with royal precedent.
-It was in this committee that the order was given to change the name of the new Villa to San Felipe de Alburquerque because of a royal decree ordering that a new población be founded in name of the patron saint of King Philip V. It was unanimously resolved that Francisco Cuervo y Valdéz should be thanked by his Excellency, the Duke of Alburquerque, and he will bear him in mind for promotion, and will represent his great merit and services to the King, as is done by royal decree, that his Excellency would have kept him as Governor if the King had not already appointed José Chacón Medina Salazar y Vilaseñor, the Marqués de la Peñuela.
+It was in this committee that the order was given to change the name of the new Villa to San Felipe de Alburquerque because of a royal decree ordering that a new población be founded in name of the patron saint of Kings grandfather.
+It was unanimously resolved that Francisco Cuervo y Valdéz should be thanked by his Excellency, the Duke of Alburquerque, and he will bear him in mind for promotion, and will represent his great merit and services to the King, as is done by royal decree, that his Excellency would have kept him as Governor if the King had not already appointed José Chacón Medina Salazar y Vilaseñor, the Marqués de la Peñuela.

 The career of don Francisco Cuervo y Valdez (b.
 June 16, 1651- d.1714) was long and successful extending from 1678 to 1712.
 As a soldier he went from Infantry captain to Captain General; his political career was highlighted by a succession of Governorships; and as an administrator rose to the office of Royal Treasurer of Guadalajara, second in importance and prestige only to that of Ciudad Mexico.